ir-lab/intprim/README.md

 The IntPrim library is a Python implementation of Interaction Primitives from the Interactive Robotics Lab at Arizona State University.
 Interaction Primitives are a human-robot interaction (HRI) framework based on imitation learning.
 The objective of this framework is to extract the dynamics of an interaction from a set of example demonstrations, then use the dynamics to infer the future states of both the human and the robot.
-The primary purpose of this library is to enable training and inference using Bayesian Interaction Primitives, however, it also supports Probabilistic Movement Primitives and Particle Filters as a baseline for comparison.
+This library was primarily developed to enable training and inference with Bayesian Interaction Primitives, however, it also supports Probabilistic Movement Primitives and Particle Filters as a baseline for comparison.

 ![](docs/notebooks/media/examples_new.png?raw=true)

 This library has been successfully deployed in real-world HRI scenarios involving cooperative object manipulation, shaking hands, hugging, grasping, and more!
 A list of peer-reviewed publications that have utilized this library can be found below.

+A corresponding ROS package is available at https://github.com/ir-lab/intprim_framework_ros which greatly simplifies the process of setting up and running real experiments with the IntPrim library.

 ## Features